 Conrad Bora Bora Nui, French Polynesia

 Conrad Bora Bora Nui, a dreamy 114-room resort, is the only one on reef-ringed Bora Bora that occupies its own little island, Motu To’opua.
 Race each other around on Jet Skis and go for a toes-in-the-sand lunch of red-tuna ceviche at Tamure Beach Grill.
-Book a massage in the cliffside couples’ treatment room before your adrenaline-rush swim with (friendly!) sharks and stingrays.
-Then relive the magic (again) with a traditional Polynesian wedding ceremony, dressed in white sarongs.
-Just be sure to tuck the tiare flower behind your left ear now that you’re married.
+Book a massage in the cliffside couples treatment room before your adrenaline-rush swim with (friendly) sharks and stingrays.
+Then relive the magic of your big day with a traditional Polynesian wedding ceremony, while dressed in white sarongs.
+Just be sure to tuck the local tiare flower behind your left ear now that you’re married.

-This brand-new resort packs the exotic lushness of Bali into a place roughly the length of 24 football fields.
+This resort packs the exotic lushness of Bali into a place roughly the length of 24 football fields.
 Just 50 nautical miles from Singapore and surrounded by the turquoise waters of the South China Sea, this micro island is all about communing with nature: The 20 two-story villas are made from bamboo and local lava-stone tiles, and they’re veiled by thick jungle foliage.
-The spa is eco-chic too; don’t miss the honey-sesame body scrub.
-And the chefs take their jobs very seriously, serving three courses at every meal—including breakfast—using seasonal ingredients from the markets on neighboring islands.
-(Be sure to try the tuna naniura, marinated in andaliman, a local spice similar to Sichuan pepper.)
+The spa is eco-chic, too (don’t miss the honey-sesame body scrub) and the chefs take their jobs very seriously, serving three courses at every meal—including breakfast—using seasonal ingredients from the markets on neighboring islands.
+(Be sure to try the tuna Naniura, marinated in Andaliman, a local spice similar to Sichuan pepper.)
 The drinks are just as good—provided you’re brave enough to walk across a bamboo bridge to Dodo Bar, which hovers above the ocean.
 But trust us, the Nicobar’s Delights (gin and spiced pineapple juice)—and epic sunset—are worth it.